-The July 2017 edition of the #summerfilmparty comes to a colorful, patriotic, end with a nice roll of FPP RetroChrome 320.
+The July 2017 edition of the #summerfilmparty comes to a colorful, patriotic, end with a nice roll of FPP RetroChrome 320 (now, after further testing, known as FPP RetroChrome 400).

 I went to the parade with an extra roll of slide film in my pocket, intending to feed it to the first camera to go empty.
 Well, the FE, and 35mm f/2 D, was the recipient, and it did a nice job, overall.